google/WebFundamentals/src/content/en/updates/2017/10/devtools-release-notes.md

 [Crbug]: https://crbug.com/129539

-* An open DevTools window plus a connected protocol client.
-This includes Selenium/Chromedriver, Chrome debugging within VS Code or WebStorm, and WebSocket clients like Puppeteer.
+* Protocol clients such as ChromeDriver or the Chrome debugging extensions for VS Code and Webstorm, and WebSocket clients such as Puppeteer, can now run at the same time as DevTools.
-* Two separate WebSocket protocol clients (eg. [Puppeteer](https://github.com/GoogleChrome/puppeteer) or [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface)), can now connect to the same tab simultaneously.
+* Two separate WebSocket protocol clients, such as [Puppeteer](https://github.com/GoogleChrome/puppeteer) or [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface), can now connect to the same tab simultaneously.
 * Chrome Extensions using the `chrome.debugger` API can now run at the same time as DevTools.